A motivic version of the theorem of Fontaine and Wintenberger: Generalities on adic spaces

-\begin{assu} From now on, we will always consider affinoid $K$-algebras and adic spaces over a perfectoid field $K$.
+\begin{assu} From now on, we will always assume that $K$ is a perfectoid field.
 We also make the extra assumption that the invertible element $\pi$ of $K$ satisfies $|p|\leq|\pi|<1$ and coincides with $(\pi^\flat)^\sharp$ for a chosen $\pi^\flat$ in $K^\flat$.
 In particular, $\pi$ is equipped with a compatible system of $p$-power roots $\pi^{1/p^h}$ (see \cite[Remark 3.5]{scholze}). \end{assu}